Research Expertise and Interest

 Research Description

 Prof. Remais' group was the first to show that famine induces long-term and intergenerational effects on infectious disease transmission (PNAS), and he led the first international research effort to estimate the burden of water, sanitation and hygiene-attributable infectious diseases across China in the presence of a changing climate (Nature Climate Change).
 He also led an international team that published seminal work in The Lancet on the health consequences—both adverse and beneficial—of rapid urbanization in China, and its interaction with population aging and other demographic trends.
-He is presently leading research investigating the effects of climate change on pathogenic fungi; COVID-19 transmission dynamics within school settings; Valley fever epidemiology in a changing California; and the influence of environmental and social dynamics on the transmission of environmental pathogens.
-His group's other major NIH-funded research is developing of new approaches for simulating and optimizing surveillance networks to detect existing and emerging infectious diseases under changing epidemiological and environmental conditions, with a focus on diarrheal diseases, malaria, dengue, leptospirosis, TB, Japanese encephalitis, schistosomiasis and HFMD.
+He has led research investigating the effects of climate change on pathogenic fungi; COVID-19 transmission dynamics within school settings; Valley fever epidemiology in a changing California; and the influence of environmental and social dynamics on the transmission of environmental pathogens.
+His group's major NIH-funded research has developed new approaches for simulating and optimizing surveillance networks to detect existing and emerging infectious diseases under changing epidemiological and environmental conditions, with a focus on diarrheal diseases, malaria, dengue, leptospirosis, TB, Japanese encephalitis, schistosomiasis and HFMD.
 His research projects in California include an investigation of the changing epidemiology of West Nile virus in the state, and research on the spread of coccidioidomycosis through drought and heavy rainfall cycles.
 Prof. Remais received his MS in Civil and Environmental Engineering and PhD in Environmental Health Sciences from the University of California, Berkeley.